Renault Safrane: History

 The Safrane's launch was free of the build quality problems that ruined the Renault 25's reputation.
 Critics praised the car's comfortable and spacious interior, excellent noise insulation, and incisive handling.

 However, the manual transmission's cable-actuated shifter (a first on a Renault) was a weak link, a significant problem in the European market where more than 80% of cars sold are manuals.
 Sales outside France also remained limited.

 In the end of 1993, a 115 PS 2.5 L turbodiesel was added to the range, increasing Safrane's attractiveness, yet it faced tough competition from the likes of Audi's 140 PS direct injection diesel of the same size, introduced a few months later in the Audi 100.
-The Renault Safrane was considered the most frequently used official car of former President of France, Jacques Chirac.

 Safrane Biturbo

 In 1994, Renault launched the high-performance Biturbo version available in RXE and Baccara models.
 This model featured a twin-turbo, 262 PS evolution of the 3.0 L V6 of the Alpine A610, developed with the assistance of German tuning firms Hartge and Irmscher, coupled with all-wheel drive.

 However, it was only available with a manual transmission, as no automatic gearbox existed for a transversely mounted engine of that horsepower with AWD.

 Automatic transmissions and V8 engines are strongly preferred in the price class where Biturbo competed, therefore, only 806 Biturbos were made.
 Production ended in September 1996.
 In the same year, the French coachbuilder Heuliez presented the Safrane Long Cours, which was like a station wagon version of the Safrane Biturbo in luxury Baccara trim.